Mauna Lani Resort is located on the Kohala Coast on The Big Island and is approximately 23 miles north of the Kona International Airport.

 Make sure you record your memories on this hole, it is a special place.

-Holes 16, 17 & 18 are lava holes that are good solid holes, but a bit of an anti climax after hole 15.
+Holes 16, 17 & 18 are solid lava holes, but a bit of an anti climax after hole 15.

 If you are planning a golfing holiday on The Big Island, do not miss Mauna Lani Resort- South Course